Wondering what to eat every day? → 🗓️ Your perfect Meal Planner is just a click away!

 Calcium27 mg

-Tip 1: You can use other types of rice, such as jasmine or basmati, but keep in mind that the texture may vary slightly.
+Tip 1: You can use other types of rice, such as jasmine or basmati, but remember that the texture may vary slightly.
 Adjust the cooking time if necessary to ensure the rice is fully tender.

 Tip 2: You can substitute coconut milk with regular water or broth, though the coconut milk adds a rich, creamy flavor.
-If substituting, you may need to adjust the seasoning to taste.
+If replacing, you may need to adjust the seasoning to taste.

 Tip 3: Make sure to check the rice after 4 minutes of cooking.
 If it’s browning too quickly, lower the heat slightly.
 The goal is to achieve a golden, crispy crust without burning.